lyndon025/playtested/src/content/article/2023-05-24-how-to-train-your-dragons-but-you-have-to-collect-them-first--first-impressions---dragon-.md

 ---
-title: "How to train your dragons, but you have to collect them first | First Impressions - Dragon Arise"
+author: lyndonguitar
+category: Review
-description: "Dragon Arise is a dragon-themed RPG that features the player taking on the role of the main character who is transported into a dragon world in yet another Isekai-esque premise.
-As the prophesied savior of the Dragon Islands, your mission is to lead a legion of dragons against the encroaching curse and restore balance to the lands."
+description: Dragon Arise is a dragon-themed RPG that features the player taking on the role of the main character who is transported into a dragon world in yet another Isekai-esque premise.
+As the prophesied savior of the Dragon Islands, your mission is to lead a legion of dragons against the encroaching curse and restore balance to the lands.
+featured: false
 pubDate: 2023-05-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dragon-arise"]
+tags:
-featured: false
+- taptap
+- dragon-arise
-thumb: ""
+thumb: ''
+title: How to train your dragons, but you have to collect them first | First Impressions
+  - Dragon Arise
 ---

 Dragon Arise is a dragon-themed RPG that features the player taking on the role of the main character who is transported into a dragon world in yet another Isekai-esque premise.
 As the prophesied savior of the Dragon Islands, your mission is to lead a legion of dragons against the encroaching curse and restore balance to the lands.